 In testimony before Congress, Dr. Janet Yellen, the nominee to be the next Chair of the Federal Reserve, endorsed the continuation of Quantitative Easing III.
 That is a policy designed to keep interest rates low by having the Federal Reserve acquire $85 billion monthly in Treasury securities and mortgage-backed bonds through expanding its balance sheet.
 That should result in higher inflation in the future as trillions in Greenbacks are being created without being backed by economic growth, as detailed in another article on Benzinga, “Divided-Paying Gold Stocks are Very Alluring after Janet Yellen’s Testimony.”

 When that happens, gold should rise in value.

-Historically, gold rises in value along with inflation.
+Historically, The Yellow Metal rises in value along with inflation.
 Investors flee paper money for hard assets such as precious metals.
-From that, the price of gold and the shares of Barrick Gold, Wishbone Gold, Yamana Gold, Goldcorp and the exchange-traded fund for gold, SPDR Gold Shares (NYSE: GLD) should all rise.
+From that, the price of gold and the shares of Barrick Gold, Wishbone Gold PLC, Yamana Gold, Goldcorp and the exchange traded fund for gold, SPDR Gold Shares (NYSE: GLD) should all rise.

 For the year, SPDR gold shares has fallen more than 20%.
 But there is good news is the sector.
 Barrick Gold is rumored to be the target of activist investors, according to an article in Barron’s.
 Wishbone Gold PLC just reported positive results for its holdings in Australia.
 Both China and India, the world’s two largest consumers of gold, are buying.
 That and more inflation should lead to higher prices in the future for gold.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.